Chart Color Schemes

 Queens Park is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Queens Park's dwelling structures, as per the latest Census, consisted of 76.6% houses and 23.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Perth metro's 78.4% houses and 21.6% other dwellings.
+Queens Park's dwelling structure, as per the latest Census, consisted of 76.6% houses and 23.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Perth metro's 77.8% houses and 22.1% other dwellings.
 Home ownership in Queens Park stood at 16.7%, with mortgaged dwellings at 41.4% and rented ones at 41.9%.
-The median monthly mortgage repayment was $1,640, lower than Perth metro's $1,820.
-The median weekly rent was $350, matching Perth metro's figure.
-Nationally, Queens Park's mortgage repayments were significantly lower than the Australian average of $1,863, with rents being less than the national figure of $375.
+The median monthly mortgage repayment was $1,640, below Perth metro's average of $1,907.
+The median weekly rent in Queens Park was $350, matching the Perth metro figure but lower than the national average of $375.
+Nationally, Queens Park's mortgage repayments were significantly lower than the Australian average of $1,863.

 Frequently Asked Questions - Housing